Ruwaa2/Arduino-Jumping-Game/README.md

 #

 Description For Each Component:
-- Arduino Uno Board
+- Arduino Uno Board <br />
-#A programmable open-source controller board that can be integrated to be used in a variety of electronic projects
+A programmable open-source controller board that can be integrated to be used in a variety of electronic projects
 - Breadboard
 #A construction base used for developing an electronic circuit and wiring for projects with microcontroller boards
 - LCD Module with I2C